Violation of Bell inequality from a squeezed coherent state of inflationary perturbations: Detailed computation of spin-xx correlation

 \begin{itemize}[\labelsep=0.2em ]

-\item \textbf{First Integral:} After getting the exact form of the wave function, we have to concentrate on the first integral of spin-xx correlation given earlier.
-In order to get analytical solution of the integrals, we have to use some well known special functions.
-One of them is the Error function.
-The other two are the Owen'sT function and Signum function respectively.
-For simplicity, lets denote the first integral as $I_{0}$.
+\item \textbf{First Integral:} We begin with the evaluation of the first integral $I_0$, corresponding to the first term in the spin-xx correlation expression \ref{Spin xx}.
+To obtain an analytical result, we employ certain special functions, including the Error function (Erf), Owen’s T-function (OwnT), and the Signum function (Sign).
+The integral $I_0$ can be expressed as:

-In the second line of this above integration, we did a coordinate transformation from $(q_{k},q_{-k})$ to $(x,y)$ and express the entire 2D integration in terms of this new coordinates.
-The definition of this new coordinates in terms of old ones are: $x:=(q_{k}+q_{-k})$ and $y:=(q_{k}-q_{-k})$.
-Here $\abs{\frac{\partial(q_{k},q_{-k})}{\partial(x,y)}}$ is the determinant of the Jacobian matrix arising during the change of integrational variables.
-After doing the integral over $``y"$ coordinate, we got two non-trivial integrals involving Error function and exponential function with a shift of each of their arguments. \\